Catholic Kids4Kids Contest FAQs

 Where can I see what I have submitted or make corrections?

-Thank you for participating in our contests.
 This project is very new and more features are coming.
 We hope to add a smoother upload process and a login portal to keep track of your family submissions soon.
 At this time, if you need to submit a correction, please submit your corrected work on the form with a note explaining that it's a correction in the comments section.
 If you need to know what you have submitted, provide your contact information and question on our Contact form.

 What information do you collect about my child?